yoshiday01/-WebOTX-Application-Server-V10-Cluster-Construction-Guide-EXPRESSCLUSTER-X-/WebOTX Application Server V10_create_cluster_Yoshida_220629.md

 # WebOTX Application Server V10 Cluster Construction Guide  ( EXPRESSCLUSTER X )

 ## Preface
-This document describes the procedure for constructing a clustering environment for WebOTX Application Server 10.x (WebOTX AS) using EXPRESSCLUSTER X 4.x (Windows, 2node Active-standby cluster environment).
+This document describes the procedure in order to create a 2 nodes Active-standby cluster of WebOTX Application Server 10.x (WebOTX AS) by EXPRESSCLUSTER X 4 on Windows.

-## DETERMINING A SYSTEM CONFIGURATION
+## Determing a system configuration
 ### Applicable software
 OS
 - Windows Server 2012